SebastianArriagada/general-notes/interview-questions.md

 2. In parallel, I like to put myself dates of fulfillment.
 Hopefully, less than final fulfill date, for what, in case of having any problem or delay, to be able to report it and take some measurements so as not to fail with the delivery of the product and not fail with the customer

 ## 7. Tell Me About a Challenge or Conflict You’ve Faced at Work, and How You Dealt With It.
 I had a team leader who constantly attacked the proposals in my former work.
-In the beginning, it was a little awkward, but I learned to don't take it personally, and I found like a good idea because after this, always when I wanted to propose something, I prepared myself better to respond to any question, and it made me have a stronger aproach
+In the beginning, it was a little awkward(okuet), but I learned to don't take it personally, and after I found like a good idea because in this way, always when I wanted to propose something, I prepared myself better to respond to any question, and it made me have a stronger aproach

 ## 8. What type of work environment do you prefer?
-I prefer an environment of fellowship, where if someone has more knowledge of something, he or she shares it with the community, with the goal that all the team can improve and give a better service to the customer.
-When I know something that could be of help to someone, I'm really glad to share it, I'm not searching to be the first if this means stopping the growth of others.
+I prefer an environment of fellowship, where if someone has more knowledge of something, they share it with the community, with the goal that all the team can improve and give a better service to the customer.
+So when I know something that could help someone, I'm really glad to share it.
+I'm not searching to be the first if this means stopping the growth of others.

 ## 9. How do you deal with pressure or stressful situations? / tell me one situation where...
  1. When I just moved here was a little stressful, I didn't speak too much English and less Hungarian.
-The first time I had to make a lot of bureaucratic.
-So I first collected all the things in a list, and I put all requirements.
-While I tried to make a support network, I knew some Chilean people who had some information and advice.
-Meanwhile, I started to speak as much English I could to train.
+The first time I had to make a lot of bureaucratic and I felt overwhelmed.
+So, I breath deeply, I collected all the things in a list, I put all requirements, and I started to fulfill step by step.
+Meanwhile I tried to make a support network, I knew some Chilean people who had some information and advice.
+In the same time, I started to speak as much English I could for improve.
 Now, fortunately, I'm more used to Hungary and expressing myself
- 2. In one moment in the middle of a project, the customers said that they couldn't provide the hardware requirement of a GPU, and I had to apply a technology that I didn't know at this time, to allow real-time processing of AI models on CPU.
+ 2. In one moment in the middle video monitoring project of a factory with AI, the customers said that they couldn't provide the hardware requirement of a GPU, and I had to apply a technology that I didn't know at this time, to allow real-time processing of AI models on CPU.
 At first, I tried to manage this by myself, and I was so stressed working all my day.
 But after I learned the power of communication, I explained the situation to my boss, and we set new dates together with the customer.
 Thanks to my workmates' advice, I found the necessary technologies, which saved me a lot of work.
 Finally, I could fulfill all project's goals and with a good customer feedback

 ## 10. Which is your most significant accomplishment?
-I think that be here, I never was good at English, and I really love my family, but I left my comfort zone, and I came here for at least three years.
-And of course, for won this scholarship I had to make a lot of efforts
+I think it's being here.
+I never was good at English, and I really loved my family, but I left my comfort zone and came here for at least three years.
+That meant several achievements in the middle.
+For example, getting good grades, winning a scholarship, saving for extra expenses, doing a lot of bureaucracy.
+In short, it was a long job

+## 19. Where Do You See Yourself in Five Years?
+Independent of where I'm or where I'm working, I look myself contributing to open-source projects to improve the quality of life of the people.
+It could be in projects directly related to my fields like OpenCV, OpenAI, or OpenVino (okay, they are colossus, but I'm trying to aim away) or could be in other kinds of projects like Aurora, which one I'm participating in now, which seeks to facilitate horizontal forms of organization.
+But in any case, I look my self with a lot more knowledge

 ## 11. Do you prefer working independently or on a team?
 Although working alone can be more agile, I like to work in a team, since much greater things can be done and you can learn from your colleagues

 ## 12. What did you do in the last year to improve your knowledge?
 I'm constantly searching for new information and trying to be on a date with the advances.
 But in parallel to the general information, I was taking courses and tried to make my own projects.
-This year I meanly focused on improve my problem solving skills and incorporating essential things like Git and the handling of ubuntu
+This year I meanly focused on improve my problem solving skills and incorporating essential things like Git and the handling of ubuntu.
+I'm really glad to change from windows to ubuntu, I can have more handle of what is going on on my computer, and I have a too beautiful terminal, using the Alacritty emulator and avoiding some of their limitation with Tmux, for split the terminal

 ## 13. What are your salary expectations?
 I'm not here just for money, but a good salary would give me the opportunity of a better life and feel more comfortable.
 I would like at least 120 - 150k